BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \- ... aand that wasnt the only thing that got broken.
 An other test also got broken, because rock crushes scissors, not smashes!!
 Soo important. i'm not giving an other minus but i had to re-run tests one more time: this time because of an exclamation mark in the string - that i did not notice before!

+\- I have decided that i am not going to kick the dead horse any longer.
+Yes, TDD is "supposed" to perform better on big, and complex projects, so i should give it a chance...
+But to me at least it is proven without a doubt, that (if I'm doing it) TDD **done wrong**, is bad, and it gets much worse over time. - Which aligns perfectly with my experience on big projects that enforced it.
+**ELIMINATED**

 ### Notes regarding TDD and Simple: